-Search history such as the inputted strings in the file names box, words box and the folders box, will not be saved, if you enabled this option.
+Search history, such as the inputted strings in the file names box, the words box and the folders box, will not be saved if you enable this option.

-Note: existing search history will NOT be automatically deleted even if you enabled this option.
+Note: Existing search history will NOT be automatically deleted even if you enable this option.
 You need to use menu→ to clear existing history.

-You clickbutton to change font for XSearch.
-The selected font will be used by most of the user interfaces of XSearch.
+Click thebutton to change the font for XSearch.
+The selected font will be used by most of the user interfaces in XSearch.

 You can use XSearch in command scripts (.CMD or .BAT files) with its command line switches. command line format:

 Example: XSearch.exe C:\Windows